 - Default clauses.
 A lender could insert language in the loan agreement to allow them to demand loan repayment if certain income requirements or growth metrics are not met.
 They could also demand loan repayment even due to events outside of the company’s control, such as the loss of another investor.

 - Back-end loaded deals.
 A venture debt loan might offer a lower interest rate in the early stages but then require larger payments later on, which could place a severe financial strain on a growing company.

 Other options for funding your business in its early stages include, but are not limited to, the following:

 If you need help understanding issues relating to debt funding for startups, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.